YuanyuanMaggie/front-end/9-webpack/README.md

-# A basic template to create react app
+# A basic webpack for making react app

 ## start to use it
 `npm install`